ShahzadRasool/EECBVR/README.md

 # Unity Project
 This project is developed in Unity 2020.3.3f1 with the following Assets and components:
 ## Assets Used
-The project is structured with assets stored under the Assets folder.
+The project is structured with assets stored under the `Assets > EnvProject` folder.
 ### Scenes:
 The project includes a separate scene for each type of intervention cues.
 These include
 - `OfficeEnvironmentAudioAidsMore`